browserengineering/book/book/invalidation.md

 too---see Exercise 16-10.)

-[^other-phases]:  It might also be pretty laggy on large pages due to the composite-raster-draw cycle being fairly slow, depending on which exercises you implemented in Chapter 13.
+[^other-phases]:  It might also be pretty laggy on large pages due to the composite--raster--draw cycle being fairly slow, depending on which exercises you implemented in Chapter 13.

 ::: {.further}